DataSQRL/datasqrl.github.io/docs/reference/api/graphql/design.md

 You can create your own custom GraphQL schema by trimming the generated schema and only expose those tables, fields, relationships, and filters that are required by your data API.

-In our [Quickstart example](../../../../getting-started/quickstart) we don't need any filters for the items in each order, so we remove all the arguments from that field.
+In our [DataSQRL tutorial](../../../../getting-started/intro/overview) we don't need any filters for the items in each order, so we remove all the arguments from that field.
 ```graphql
 type Orders {
   id: Int!